enz/pentobi/pentobi_gtp/Pentobi-GTP.md

 example in the response to the `showboard` command or with the --showboard command line option).

-`--cputime`

-Use CPU time instead of wall time for time measurement.
-Currently, there is no way to make Pentobi play with time limits, the levels are defined by the number of simulations in the MCTS search, so this affects only the debugging output, which prints the time used after each search.

 `--game,-g` _variant_

 Specify the game variant used at start-up.
 Valid arguments are classic,